 Geopolitical turmoil, lingering COVID-19 economic restrictions, supply chain bottlenecks, restrictive central bank policy actions, and inflation measures are topics that the Investment Management Group is monitoring.

-The S&P 500 Index rose by 1.6% in April.
-The blue-chip Dow Jones Industrial Average rose by 2.6%.
-The tech heavy NASDAQ Composite rose by 0.1%.
-International stocks were mixed with the MSCI All Country World Index of developing and developed market stocks up by 1.5% in April.
-The MSCI Emerging Market Index fell by 1.1% in April.
-The MSCI EAFE Index of developed international equities was up by 2.8% in April.
+The S&P 500 Index fell by 2.1% in October.
+The blue-chip Dow Jones Industrial Average fell by 1.3%.
+The tech heavy NASDAQ Composite fell by 2.8%.
+International stocks were also lower with the MSCI All Country World Index of developing and developed market stocks falling 3.0% in October.
+The MSCI Emerging Market Index fell by 3.9% in October.
+The MSCI EAFE Index of developed international equities fell by 4.1% in October.

-Following a month with historic volatility in U.S. Treasury rates, April saw a return to more normal levels of volatility across the U.S. Treasury curve.
-During the month most term points on the U.S. Treasury curve moved slightly lower.
-At April month-end, the U.S. Treasury 2-year yield fell to 4.01% with the 10-year falling to 3.42%.
-The results of these changes netted a slightly more inverted curve with the 2/10 inversion expanding to 58 basis points.
+During the month of October term points in the U.S. Treasury curve moved mostly higher.
+At October month-end, the U.S. Treasury 2-year yield rose 4 basis point to 5.09% with the 10-year rising 36 basis points to 4.93%.
+The results of these changes netted a less inverted curve with the 2/10 inversion contracting to 16 basis points.

-However, the recent stresses on the global financial system, persistent inflation domestically and abroad, and geopolitical tensions are weighing on investor sentiment.
-On balance, the head-and-tail winds currently at play suggest there is a potential path for global economic growth, albeit at a much slower than initially expected pace.
+Recent stresses on the global financial system, persistent inflation domestically and abroad, and geopolitical tensions continue to weigh on investor sentiment.
+On balance, the head-and-tail winds currently at play suggest there is a potential path for global economic growth, albeit at a slower than initially expected pace.